Why Clean-up Hacking?

 by Brent Kirkpatrick

 Hacker's do not always install machine code on the hard-drive of a computer while gaining access.
-Sometimes they gain run-time access, without installing anything.
-Clean-up also involves removing this type of unauthorized access.
+Sometimes they gain run-time access to the memory, without installing anything on the hard-drive.
+In other cases, hackers are able to read the contents of the memory without even gaining run-time access.
+Clean-up also involves preventing these types of unauthorized access.

-Detection typically drives clean-up.
+Detection, rather than digital forensics, typically drives clean-up.
 Detection is lite digital forensics.
-These methods look for strange activities on a computer.
-When a detection method decides there is sufficient strangeness, then administrators start clean-up procedures.
+These methods look for strange activities on computers and networks.
+When a detection method alerts us to strange activities, then responsible administrators initiate clean-up procedures.